CharlesCoqueret/ghost-design-system/README.md

 - **fix**: A bug fix (this correlates with `PATCH` in semantic versioning).
 - **perf**: A code change that improves performance (this correlates with `PATCH` in semantic versioning).
 - **refactor**: A code change that neither fixes a bug nor adds a feature (no version changes)
-- **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc) (no version changes)
+- **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semicolons, etc) (no version changes)
 - **test**: Adding missing tests or correcting existing tests (no version changes)
 - **revert**: Reverts a previous commit (this correlates with `PATCH` in semantic versioning).